diyanj03/SMLFM_Analysis_DJ/README.md

 - **Inputs:**
     - **`destination_dir`**: absolute path to the destination folder to save the data from the **'data/'** and **'results/'** folders.

-- Can now empty the workspace in SMLFM_Analysis_DJ for another round of analysis with another sample type or condition.
+- The workspace in SMLFM_Analysis_DJ-main can now be emptied for another round of analysis with another sample type or condition.

 ---

-### *The pipeline has been tested using a sample SOX2_mESC SMLFM dataset from the 'tests' folder.*
+### *The pipeline has been tested using a 20ms SMLFM dataset of a HaloTag-tagged NANOG mutant in live mESCs.
+Raw data and results for this can be found in the 'tests' folder.*